Skip to content

 CRM for Suppliers?
 You Need an SRM Platform

 Contrary to the Gospel According to certain MBA students, Customer Relationship Management was not invented by Tom Siebel in the 1990s.
 In fact, the concept of managing client information in a coherent way has been around for as long as people have been doing business with one another.
-Granted, Siebel might well have been the first person to coin the CRM label as the information age dawned and we found ways to organize customer data that went beyond hand-written notes or a Rolodex.

 CRM gets plenty of attention from the business academia community and with good reason.
 Knowing your customer, improving working relationships by introducing efficiencies and information sharing, building closer ties and thereby creating barriers to exit, all these concepts are fundamental for any business manager.